- Two-factor authentication options available in ThingsBoard

 2FA with email

-- Enter the 6-digit code from the verification email.
+- Enter the 6-digit code from your verification email;

-- While login, on the first step the user enters the email and password.
-Afterward, the security code from your SMS should be populated.
+- While login, on your first step the user enters the email and password.
+Afterward, user should enter the security code from your mailbox.

 2FA with a Backup code